It gets bigger every day.

 Tourist come to SihanoukVille from all over the country, and all over the world.
 Tourist arrive here by ship, road, and occasionally a charter airplane or scheduled flight from Siem Reap or helicopter flight.

 Most of the tourism here is from Cambodian people from all over the country coming to play in the sea.
+The only deep sea port in the country brings a steady flow of cruise ships with one day touristst to town.
 Public holidays, especially in the Winter and Spring, (November 'till May) fill up every room in town, and sometimes, all the beach chairs.
 Also, local weddings draw many visitors from other provinces.
-Both Government and non-government "meetings", corporate getaways, and business "seminars" along the sunny beachside of SihanoukVille also contribute many tourists to our fine seaside town.
+Both Government and NGO "meetings", corporate getaways, and business "seminars" along the sunny beach side of SihanoukVille also contribute many tourists to our fine seaside town.
+And of course, our 40+ casinos bring a few tourists as well.

 Foreign tourists usually arrive by car or bus from Phnom Penh, Kampot, Koh Kong or Kep Cambodia.
 From sea, they come on cruise ships leaving from Saigon, Vietnam, as their previous port, or they come from warships from several different countries.
 Occasional visits from private yachts.
-By air, only from Phnom Penh and Siem Reap, on various days of the week, that change by the week.
-There are charters from China, Taiwan, Singapore, Korea and a few other Asian countries.
+By air, tourists come from Siem Reap, Phnom Penh, Vietnam, Malaysia, and China.
 The lucky come by helicopter.
-There are 17,265 foreigners living in SihanoukVille, with the bulk coming from China and Taiwan.
+There are 87,265 foreigners living in SihanoukVille, with the bulk coming from China.
 Well, mostly China.
-These are mainly factory managers, factory workers and supervisors, construction managers, and casino staff.
+These are mainly factory managers, factory workers and supervisors, construction managers, store owners, and casino and hotel staff.
 And now Chinese restaurant and food market workers.

-Accommodations range from a mat on the beach for free, to an island resort priced over $5,000 for one night (but it's really nice). $6 typically gets you a basic room with a bathroom, TV, bed, fan and not much else. $10 and up gets all the above with maybe a nicer room, air-conditioning, hot water, and a fridge.
-The couple resorts in town charge $100 and up per night.
+Accommodations range from a mat on the beach for free, to an island resort priced over $5,000 for one night (but it's really nice). $8 typically gets you a basic room with a bathroom, TV, bed, fan and not much else. $14 and up gets all the above with maybe a nicer room, air-conditioning, hot water, and a fridge.
+Several resorts in town charge $100 and up per night.
 Prices right on or near the ocean (which would be the Bay of Cambodia, not Thailand) cost more.

 Local cable TV gets channels in Khmer (the language of Cambodia), Thai, Vietnamese, Chinese, Russian, French, Italian, German, Australian, and of course, English.
 We also have satellite TV.